bcwan/Estata/README.md

 * [Inspiration](#inspiration)

 ## General info
-A Java, React, Redux, and PostgreSQL application where users can view homes for sale, and see details of homes in a neighborhood.
+A Java, Spring Boot, React, Redux, and PostgreSQL application where users can view homes for sale, and see details of homes in a neighborhood.

 [Live Link]()